sesps/SPS_SABRE_EventBuilder/README.md

 cmake ..
 make
 ```
-The executables are then located in the `bin` directory of the SPS_SABRE_EventBuilder repository.

 To clone the repository use `git clone --recursive https://github.com/sesps/SPS_SABRE_EventBuilder.git`.
 If you're using the devel branch be sure to specify this with the `--branch` flag.
 The recursive flag is important; this tells github to pull all submodules associated with the repository.

-Once the repository is cloned, go into the event builder directory and locate the file `premake5.lua`.
-This is the file which contains the build rules for this project.
-You will need to specify the location of your `ROOT` install so that we can properly find headers and libraries using the parameters ROOTIncludeDir and ROOTLibDir (lines 8 and 9 of premake5.lua).
-On unix style systems these paths can be found easily using the `root-config` tool.
-Simply run `root-config --cflags` and copy the path after the `-I` to ROOTIncludeDir and run `root-config --glibs` and copy the path after the `-L` to ROOTLibDir.
-Once the `ROOT` paths are set, run the command `premake5 gmake2` on Linux or Mac for a Makefile style build, or `premake5 Xcode4` to build an XCode project on Mac.
-Then the program can be built using the standard methods of the chosen build type (i.e. `make` or XCode Build).

 The binaries are installed to the `bin` directory of the event builder, and should be run from the event builder directory (i.e. `./bin/EventBuilderGui`).

 In general, one should only build for Release (this is the default), for maximum optimization.
-However, it can be useful to run in Debug (in make do `make config=debug`) when testing new features.
+However, it can be useful to run in Debug (change the cmake command to `cmake -DCMAKE_BUILD_TYPE_DEBUG ..`) when testing new features.

-Note: On Mac, if you have XCode installed, it is best to build through XCode.
-Results when linking can be unreliable otherwise.

 ## EventBuilder vs. EventBuilderGui
 There are two programs provided.
 They are `EventBuilderGui` and `EventBuilder`.
 The first is a full GUI version of the event builder.
 The GUI supports all conversion methods and the plotting tool.